Stolz/linux-cheat-sheets/alias.md

 	# - are stored in the history FILE at the end of your bash session for use in future sessions.
 	HISTFILESIZE=10000 #defaul: 500

-	# Do not save repeated lines
+	# Do not save repeated lines or lines starting with a espace
 	HISTCONTROL=ignoreboth:erasedups

 File `$HOME/.bashrc`